-This is a feature used by a badge holder under duress on a reader configured to accept PIN entries.
-If the badge holder enters their assigned PIN plus 1, this will send a duress signal to the access-control system.
+This is a feature used by a badge holder under duress on a reader/keypad configured to accept PIN and Duress entries.
+If the badge holder enters their assigned PIN plus the configured duress key or keys, this will send a duress signal to the access-control system.

-For example: an individual has a personal identification number of 1111.
-If that individual enters 1112, a duress indication will be sent to the access-control system.
+For example: Duress code is configured as 1 digit, and that is 5.
+An individual has a personal identification number of 1111.
+If that individual enters 11110 or 1111, no duress indication is sent to the access-control system.
+If the individual enters 11115 a duress indication will be sent to the access-control system.

 DVR is an abbreviation for digital video recorder.
 A DVR records video from CCTV cameras to disk.
 Allows for viewing of live or past video.